olistrik/tailscale-forward-auth/README.md

 # tailscale-forward-auth

+This is a fork of the upstream [tailscale-forward-auth](https://github.com/kevin-hanselman/tailscale-forward-auth), to nixify and add some ASL related utils.

 This is a basic example of how to implement a Tailscale authentication server for general use with proxies.
 It is derived from the [Tailscale nginx-auth command](https://github.com/tailscale/tailscale/blob/741ae9956e674177687062b5499a80db83505076/cmd/nginx-auth/README.md),